MinellaPersonalProjects/my-tech-teachings/README.md

 # Nkem's Tech Blog

-This blog is built with Nuxt 3 and Nuxt Content, showcasing a range of notable features:
+This blog is built with Nuxt 3 and Nuxt Content, showcasing a range of notable features including :

 - **SEO Optimization**: Ensures high visibility and discoverability.
 - **Composition API**: Utilizes Vue's Composition API for a reactive and efficient user interface.